dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/12_Groups_Series.md

 **Lemmas:**

-- Nilpotent groups satisfy the 2 out of 3 property.\todo{Specify.}
+- Nilpotent groups satisfy the 2 out of 3 property.\todo{Todo.
+Specify.}
 - $G$ has normal subgroups of order $d$ for *every* $d$ dividing $\abs{G}$